Skip to main content Go to home page

 Assessments are based on information from the land titles register, local governments and land owners themselves.
 However, sometimes this information is outdated or inaccurate and, as a result, you may be assessed for an incorrect amount of land tax.

 You are obliged under the Land Tax Act 2005 to ensure your assessment is correct.
-If you do not notify us of any of the following circumstances within the specified timeframes, a notification default occurs and penalty tax may apply.
+This means that in certain circumstances, you must comply with your notification obligations by notifying us within a specified timeframe.
+If you do not notify us of the circumstances within the specified timeframe, a notification default occurs and penalty tax may apply.

 Errors or omissions